Board of Trustees

 Amy first became enamored with the Depot Theatre in 1995 when she and her family vacationed in Westport for the first time.
 A highlight of that trip was when they sat in the seats of the former freight room of the station and saw The Music Man.
 She has been a fan of the theater ever since.
-Going back, Amy first became intrigued with the North Country when she attended St. Lawrence University and now she and her family spend as much time in Westport as possible.
-To round out her life, Amy is a school nurse for middle and high school students at Fieldston in Riverdale, NY.
+Going back, Amy became intrigued with the North Country when she attended St. Lawrence University and now she and her family spend as much time in Westport as possible.
+In fact, Amy and her husband, David, now make Westport their full time residence since Amy’s retirement as a school nurse and student advisor from Fieldston in Riverdale, NY.

 CHERI PHILLIPS, VICE PRESIDENT

 Is it possible I am the Depot Board member with the longest history of involvement with the Theatre?
 When Carol Buchanan started the Depot Theatre in 1978, with the assistance of Jenny Jones, I was a college student home for the summer holidays hanging around helping out however I could.
 In the coming years I ended up on stage in small roles.
 Initially the community pitched in and then professional actor friends of the Jones family started coming from afar to participate.
 Gradually the Theatre metamorphosed into a full Equity house.
 That didn’t stop my involvement as volunteer, Board member and fawning fan of many of the performers.

 When not loitering at the Depot, I served as a staffer for Vermont Governor Richard Snelling, worked in the HR department at BBDO, managed tours for the Erick Hawkins Dance Co, co-founded an arts management and fundraising consultancy, planned events for The National Art Collections Fund, manned the picture counter at Sothebys, London and served as a UK magistrate.

 The Depot has never been far from my heart and mind for the past 40 years.